Haivision/srt/docs/statistics.md

 The next received packet has sequence number 8.
 Reorder tolerance value is increased to 2.
 The packet with sequence number 9 is reported lost.

 ## pktRcvAvgBelatedTime

+TODO: What's this?

 Accumulated difference between the current time and the time-to-play of a packet that is received late.

 ## pktRcvBelated

+TODO: Revise this, which side, measured over the interval

 The number of packets received but IGNORED due to having arrived too late.